gevhaz/18.1_shader_u12/README.md

 # How to use

 You will need openFrameworks to run this visualization but no addons are necessary.
-Simply put it in a subfolder of apps or wherever you have configured the projectGenerator to look for pictures, run openFramework's projectGenerator, run `make`, and do `make run`.
+Simply put it in a subfolder of `apps` or wherever you have configured the projectGenerator to look for projects, run openFramework's projectGenerator, run `make`, and do `make run`.
 Alternatively, use QTCreator's openFramework's [Qt Creator plugin](https://openframeworks.cc/setup/qtcreator/).